nihma-2002/nihma-2002/README.md

 ---

 ### 📊 What I Work On
-- Financial and business analytics projects
+- Business and financial analytics
+- Data science projects involving behavioral analysis
+- Machine learning for pattern discovery and decision support
-- Data exploration and visualization
+- Data visualization and storytelling for stakeholders
-- Applying analytics to operational and decision-making scenarios
+-
 ---

 ### 📫 Connect With Me